 Far from the Madding Crowd by Thomas Hardy

-After finishing reading Far from the Madding crowd a couple of years ago, I crossed all of Thomas Hardy books out of my wish list.
+After finishing reading Far from the Madding Crowd a couple of years ago, I crossed all of Thomas Hardy’s books off my wish list.
 I didn’t dislike the novel in general, but I was quite bored during some parts, mainly the descriptions and the narration about rural life, and was not a fan of the writing style.
 However, I liked Gabriel Oak as a character and became both enthusiastic and enraged with Bathsheba.
 Gabriel is a young shepherd who has leased and stocked a sheep farm thanks to his savings and money from a loan.
 When he makes Bathsheba an offer of marriage, she refuses, since she values her independence.
 Sometime after, she moves to another village, but they end up meeting again, this time in much different circumstances.

 Jane Eyre by Charlotte Brontë